-Syntax EXECUTE IMMEDIATE [TRANSACTION transaction] {:variable | 'string'} [USING SQL DESCRIPTOR xsqlda];
+EXECUTE IMMEDIATE [TRANSACTION transaction]

+{:variable | 'string'} [USING SQL DESCRIPTOR xsqlda];

-Argument Description TRANSACTION transaction Specifies the transaction under which execution occurs :variable Host variable containing the SQL statement to execute 'string' A string literal containing the SQL statement to execute USING SQL DESCRIPTOR Specifies that values corresponding to the statement's parameters should be taken from the specified XSQLDA xsqlda XSQLDA host-language variable Description on EXECUTE IMMEDIATE prepares a DSQL statement stored in a host-language variable of a literal string, executes it once, and discards it.
+Argument Description TRANSACTION transaction Specifies the transaction under which execution occurs :variable Host variable containing the SQL statement to execute 'string' A string literal containing the SQL statement to execute USING SQL DESCRIPTOR Specifies that values corresponding to the statement's parameters should be taken from the specified XSQLDA xsqlda XSQLDA host-language variable

+EXECUTE IMMEDIATE prepares a DSQL statement stored in a host-language variable or in a literal string, executes it once, and discards it.
 To prepare and execute a DSQL statement for repeated use, use PREPARE and EXECUTE instead of EXECUTE IMMEDIATE.

 The TRANSACTION clause can be used in SQL applications running multiple, simultaneous transactions to specify which transaction controls the EXECUTE IMMEDIATE operation.

 The SQL statement to execute must be stored in a host variable or be a string literal.
 It can contain any SQL data definition statement or data manipulation statement that does not return output.

 USING DESCRIPTOR enables EXECUTE IMMEDIATE to extract the values of a statement's parameters from an XSQLDA structure previously loaded with appropriate values.

+The following embedded SQL statement prepares and executes a statement in a host variable:

+EXECUTE IMMEDIATE :insert date;

-Example mple The following embedded SQL statement prepares and executes a statement in a hos variable: EXEC SQL EXECUTE IMMEDIAT 'E :insert_date; See also DESCRIBE, EXECUTE IMME DIATE, PREPARE For more information about DSQL programming and the XSQLDA, see the Embedded SQL Guide .
-EXECUTE PROC CEDURE Calls a stored procedure.
-A vailable in gpre , DSQL, and isql .
-Syntax SQL form:
+DESCRIBE, EXECUTE IMMEDIATE, PREPARE

+For more information about DSQL programming and the XSQLDA, see the Embedded SQL Guide.

+EXECUTE PROCEDURE

+Calls a stored procedure.
+Available in gpre, DSQL, and isql.

 '''

 EXECUTE PROCEDURE [TRANSACTION transaction]

 name [:param [[INDICATOR]:indicator]]

 [, :param [[INDICATOR]:indicator] ...]

-[RETURNING VALUES : param [[INDICATOR]: indicator]
+[RETURNING VALUES :param [[INDICATOR]:indicator]

-[, :param [[INDICATOR]:indicator] ...]];
+[,:param [[INDICATOR]:indicator] ...]];

 '''